 Areas to Add Value Agreed Score Areas to Develop Promoting the principles of good governance and their application to decision making.
 5 Contributing to the development of an effective control environment.
-4 The Committee will consider the need for further assurance once the Corporate Governance Framework has been implemented.
+5 The Committee will consider the need for further assurance once the revised Corporate Governance Code and Framework has been implemented.
 Supporting the establishment of arrangements for the governance of risk and for effective arrangements to manage risks.
-4 The Committee will consider the need for further assurance once the Corporate Risk Register has been further developed.
+3 The Committee will consider the need for further assurance once the Risk Committee has been established.
 Advising on the adequacy of the assurance framework and considering whether assurance is deployed efficiently and effectively.
-4 Supporting the quality of the internal and external audit activity, particularly by underpinning its organisational independence.
+5 Supporting the quality of the internal and external audit activity, particularly by underpinning its organisational independence.
 5 Aiding the achievement of the authority's goals and objectives through helping to ensure appropriate governance, risk, control and assurance arrangements.
-4
+5 Supporting the development of robust arrangements for ensuring value for money.
+4 Helping the authority to implement the values of good governance, including effective arrangements for countering fraud and corruption risks.
+3

-Supporting the development of robust arrangements for ensuring value for money.
-3 Helping the authority to implement the values of good governance, including effective arrangements for countering fraud and corruption risks.
-3 Promoting effective public reporting to the authority's stakeholders and local community and measures to improve transparency and accountability.
-5 Awareness of and compliance with the CIPFA self-assessment of Good Practice 4 The Committee will consider its effectiveness by obtaining and evaluating feedback
+Promoting effective public reporting to the authority's stakeholders and local community and measures to improve transparency and accountability.
+5 Awareness of and compliance with the CIPFA self-assessment of Good Practice 5